Vincelee78/TGC14-Project-1/README.md

 - When double clicking on the map, the automatic marker popup might occasionally not display.
 - If this happens, clicking on the marker itself will display its address.
 - The cuurent location marker of the user is sometimes not that accurate.
--The exact location of user depends on the browser or phone location detection abilities.
+- The exact location of user depends on the browser or phone location detection abilities.

 # 7. Credits and Acknowledgement
 - Credits to https://data.gov.sg/ for the geojson files used to hawkers and hotels.